slowtacocar/pong/README.md

 # pong

-An online pong game with next.js and socket.io
+An online pong game with socket.io

 Visit https://pong.slowtacocar.com/ and have fun!